 Fatima Mansions, one of Dublin's most disadvantaged areas, is to receive a £100 million face lift as part of a government scheme to promote urban renewal.

-The Fatima Mansions flats complex in Rialto was described by those who lived there in the 1960s as
+The Fatima Mansions flats complex in Rialto was described by those who lived there in the 1960s as "a barracks".

 The area gained a reputation for drugs in the 1970s but locals say this is not surprising considering their locality has been ignored by successive governments.